Brandonbr1/StopTheRepostingLicence/README.md

 GPL<br>
 etc.<br>

-this is a heavy wip rn
+this is a wip rn currently I am trying to make it less of a crayon license and make things more Fair

 all of the Licence text is under:<br>